aliciachen10/rebound-chatbot/README.md

 ###  guide for creating chatbot

-used this to get the chatbot to be a full-stack one https://ordinarycoders.com/blog/article/reactjs-chatbot
+used this to get the chatbot to be a full-stack one https://ordinarycoders.com/blog/article/reactjs-chatbot# rebound-chatbot